THE GREAT GAME: RUSSIA v BRITAIN

 The Reuter Concession

 In 1872 Mirza Hosein Khan persuaded the shah to accept a proposal for a major development plan in Iran.
-It included a railway-line from the Caspian to the Gulf, mining rights, industrial improvements and other ideas which would have brought much economic benefit.
+It included a railway-line from the Caspian to the Gulf, mining rights, industrial improvements, irrigation, telecommunications and other ideas which would have brought much economic benefit.
 The proposer was the Baron Julius de Reuter, a British Jew of German extraction, the founder of Reuters news agency.
 The shah personally received a sweetener of £40,000.
 The plan was unpopular - foreign interests were already being blamed for food shortages (severe famines in 1870 and 1871), by switching agricultural priorities from food to cash crops such as cotton and opium.
 The shah, returning from a European trip, bowed to pressure (neither Britain nor Russia were in favour for selfish/strategic reasons) , sacked his minister, cancelled the Reuter project - but kept his £40,000.
-De Reuter was allowed to set up the Imperial Bank of Persia as a compensation - with rights to print paper money, but not until 1889.
+De Reuter was allowed to set up the British Imperial Bank of Persia (originally Persian Bank Mining Rightds Corporation) as a compensation - with rights to print paper money, but not until 1889, when he also secured limited rights to drill for oil - with no success.
 The Russians also set up a bank: it was government-supported and thus free to do business to Russian advantage without having to turn a profit.

 Russian gains at British expense 1879

 Russia helped set up the Iranian Cossack Brigade - officered by Russians, it became an elite force loyal directly to the shah, and a conduit for Russian influence.
-Meanwhile Britain lost an opportunity to win Naser al-Din as a partner in the defence of India - he would have gained Herat, and British help with reform.
+Meanwhile, Naser al-Din's misguided attempt to annex Herat ended in humiliation and alienated Britain.
+He not only lost territory but also lost an opportunity to become a partner in the defence of India.
 Iran's delegation in London talks was headed by the remarkable Malkom Khan.
 But the shah nixed the deal, probably due to Russian "advice".
 So Russia scored, while Britain reverted to its cynical policy of exploitation rather than cooperation.

 The Reuter concession failed, but the success of the Cossack Brigade led to a rush of foreign (British, Russian and French) attempts to buy concessions in Iran in return for military or financial help.
 Reuter's Imperial Bank concession was among those negotiated at this time (1888).
 They did not make the shah more popular - but his new Prime Minister since the sacking of Mirza Hosein had no interest in reform, merely in keeping the shah happy, and consolidating his own power.
 A powerful opposition voice was Sayyid Jamal al-Din al-Afghani (1839 - 1897).
 He hated European (especially British) imperialism, and was an advocate of Islamic unity.